e4rthdog/VatBoard/README.md

-# VatBoard .
-Web
+# VatBoard

-VATBOARD .
-WEB - The web version of VATBOARD - A simple arrival departures board for VATSIM traffic.

-> VATBOARD is a retro console app you can find here: [VATBOARD](http://www.estassinos.com/vatboard)
+A console application for VATSIM arrivals / departures for an airport

 ## Getting Started

-Information on usage and location here: [VATBOARD.WEB Homepage](http://www.estassinos.com/vatboard-web)
+Head to [VATBOARD PAGE](http://www.estassinos.com/vatboard) to get you started.

 ## Built With

-* Plain html, css, javascript using NetBeans IDE
+* Visual Studio 2019
+* .NET Core 3.1

 ## Contributing